 Harrods Food Hall, 87-135 Brompton Road, SW1X 7XL

 Next time you pop in for a browse at Harrods – because we do that all the time, dahling – you can recover from all that spending by taking a seat at Tom Kerridge's new fish and chips bar in the Harrods Dining Hall.
 The renowned chef of The Hand & Flowers has joined forces with the iconic London store to serve a menu of classic British dishes with a seafood spin.
-Think turbot, lobster, Rock oysters, Cornish squid, and Dublin Bay prawns, freshly caught from around the UK and served with a selection of sauces and triple cooked chips.
+Think turbot, lobster, Rock oysters, Cornish squid, and Dublin Bay prawns, freshly caught instead of farmed from around the UK and served with a selection of sauces and triple cooked chips.

 Sweetings